core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ### Example #3 - YANG list

 This “instance-identifier” extension allows the retrieval of all instances of a YANG list.
-To perform this operation, the CoOL client excludes from the "instance-identifier" the key(s) of the targeted list.
+To perform this operation, the CoOL client excludes from the 'instance-identifier' the key(s) of the targeted list.
 The list returned is encoded using the rules defined in {{-yang-cbor-mapping}} section 4.4.

 In this example, a CoOL client retrieves the list "/interfaces/interface" (SID 1533).
 The response returned contain two instances, one for an Ethernet adaptor and one for a WIFI interface.